 Since 1999, the Labrador Retriever has been the most popular breed in the United States.
 It’s no wonder, since Labs are friendly, eager to please and easy to train.
 They were originally bred to retrieve hunters’ game, and still often do that job today.
 Because of this background, they are a highly active breed and need a lot of mental and physical exercise to stay content.
+There are a number of common dog breeds that are known for having health problems.
 Some of the major health concerns for this breed include:

 - Cataracts, a condition in which the eye lens opacity is no longer clear, causing blurred vision and eventually the loss of all functional vision

 - Hip dysplasia, a condition of the ball and socket hip joints in which the ball does not properly fit in the socket causing lameness and painful arthritis